 Using the Media Browser

-The Media Browser enables you to browse your computer to find the video and sound files that you want to use in your DVD.
+The Media Browser enables you to browse your computer to find the video files that you want to use in your DVD.

 The top window of the browser shows shortcuts to the most common apps and folders where the media files are found.
 So in video mode, this window shows your iTunes Movies content, iMovie, your Movies folder, etc. Use this window to browse and choose folders.